ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Next Steps

-In addition to defining the business needs and solution scope, developing a business case depends on eliciting stakeholder concerns, as well as identifying factors that may affect which solutions are viable.
+In addition to defining the business needs and solution scope, developing a business case depends on eliciting stakeholder concerns as well as identifying factors that may affect which solutions are viable.

 ## References<a name="references"></a>